Evangelism

-Evangelism, or witnessing, is the act of sharing the Christian gospel, the message and teachings of Jesus Christ.
+Evangelism, evangelisation (evangelization in American English), witnessing, or preaching the Gospel, is the act of sharing the Christian gospel, the message and teachings of Jesus Christ.
 It is typically done with the intention of converting others to Christianity.
 (Note: Such intentions may be regarded as proselytising, which is illegal in many countries.)
 Evangelism can take several forms, such as personal conversations, preaching, media, and is especially associated with missionary work.

 Christians who specialize in evangelism are often known as evangelists, whether they are in their home communities or living as missionaries in the field, although some Christian traditions refer to such people as missionaries in either case.
 Some Christian traditions consider evangelists to be in a leadership position; they may be found preaching to large meetings or in governance roles.
 In addition, Christian groups who encourage evangelism are sometimes known as evangelistic or evangelist.

 Etymology

-The word evangelist comes from the Koine Greek word εὐαγγέλιον (transliterated as euangelion) via Latinised evangelium as used in the canonical titles of the Four Gospels, authored by (or attributed to) Matthew, Mark, Luke, and John (also known as the Four Evangelists).
+The word evangelist comes from the Koine Greek word εὐαγγέλιον (transliterated as euangelion) via Latinised evangelium as used in the canonical titles of the Four Gospels, attributed to Matthew, Mark, Luke, and John (also known as the Four Evangelists).
 The Greek word εὐαγγέλιον originally meant a reward given to the messenger for good news (εὔ = "good", ἀγγέλλω = "I bring a message"; the word "angel" comes from the same root) and later "good news" itself.

 The verb form of euangelion, (translated as "evangelism"), occurs rarely in older Greek literature outside the New Testament, making its meaning more difficult to ascertain.
 Parallel texts of the Gospels of Luke and Mark reveal a synonymous relationship between the verb euangelizo (εὑαγγελίζω) and a Greek verb kerusso (κηρύσσω), which means "to proclaim".

+New Testament

+The calling of some believers to be evangelists, others "to be apostles, some prophets, ... and some pastors and teachers" is explained by Paul the Apostle in Ephesians 4:11.